LLM Settings Explained: Temperature, Top-P, and Max Tokens

 These two controls limit the pool of tokens the model can pick from at each step.
 Think of them as controlling the size of the crate your DJ pulls songs from.
 A smaller crate gives a safer vibe, while a larger crate invites variety.

-Note: Most APIs use either Top p or Top k, not both at once.
-OpenAI and Anthropic use Top p by default, while some other providers may use Top k.
+Note: Most APIs use either Top-p or Top-k, not both at once.
+OpenAI and Anthropic use Top-p by default, while some other providers may use Top-k.

-The model picks from only the top k tokens by rank.
+Top-k: The model picks from only the top k tokens by rank.
 If k is 40, it considers only the forty most likely tokens.

-For stable work, leave Top p near 0.9 and leave Top k alone
+For stable work, leave Top-p near 0.9 and leave Top-k alone

-For very careful work, lower Top p a little (try 0.8)
+For very careful work, lower Top-p a little (try 0.8)

-For playful brainstorming, raise Top p a little (try 0.95)
+For playful brainstorming, raise Top-p a little (try 0.95)

 You do not need to change both at once.
-In most cases, you will set temperature and Top p.
-Many people never touch Top k.
+In most cases, you will set temperature and Top-p.
+Many people never touch Top-k.

-This setting punishes words that already appeared many times.
-If the word “amazing” shows up 3 times, the model gets more discouraged each time it tries to use it again.
-A positive value discourages repetition in the GenAI model response.
+Frequency penalty: Punishes words that already appeared many times.
+If the word āamazingā shows up 3 times, the model gets more discouraged each time it tries to use it again.
+A positive value discourages repetition.

-This setting punishes words that appeared even once.
-After “amazing” appears once, the model is equally discouraged from using it again, no matter how many times it appeared.
-A positive value encourages the GenAI model to discuss new topics and increases diversity.
+Presence penalty: Punishes words that appeared even once.
+After āamazingā appears once, the model is equally discouraged from using it again.
+A positive value encourages the model to discuss new topics and increases diversity.

 You do not need to touch these often.
 Keep them at zero unless you see loops or echoes, then raise a small amount (try 0.3 to 0.5).